CSE-498-011-SP21/fault-tolerance/README.md

 server->logRequest(batch);
 ```
 When logging a batch of requests, it is possible that some succeed while others fail.
 In this case, it is left up to the calling
 function to handle the failed requests.
-This may be done with:
+This may be done by passing an optional vector reference to logRequest, which will be populated
+with any requests that were not logged to a backup server.
 ```
 // Store a batch of transactions std::vector<RequestWrapper<unsigned long long, data_t *>> batch;